revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 ## Function

-1.What is function?
+1.What is a function?

 <details>
   <summary>
     <b>Show Answer</b>
   </summary>

 A function is a block of organized, reusable code that is used to perform a single, related action.
-Functions provide better modularity for your application and a high degree of code reusing.In python we have three types of functions.
+Functions provide better modularity for your application and a high degree of code reusing.In python, we have three types of functions:
   <ul>
     <li> Built-in print()</li>
     <li>User-defined functions(UDF)</li>